What happens if risk situations aren't disclosed?

 Safety is our absolute priority.
-It is our job to supply Flanders with safe blood products.
-For this reason, we do everything we can to prevent patients from contracting infectious diseases, such as AIDS and hepatitis, through our blood products.
+It's our job to supply the Flemish Community with safe blood products.
+For this reason, we do everything we can to prevent patients contracting infectious diseases, such as AIDS and hepatitis, through our blood products.

 Help us keep blood transfusions safe

 You, the donor, are an extremely important factor in blood safety.
 Have you been exposed to a situation which heightens your risk of AIDS and hepatitis?
-If so, we ask you to refrain from donating blood, plasma or blood platelets.
+If so, we ask you not to donate blood, plasma or blood platelets.
 Please remember that any non-disclosure of a risk situation could have a domino effect.

-What if you do not report a risk situation?
+What if you don't report a risk situation?

-Say you have come into contact with contaminated blood.
-Or you have had sexual contact with a person who has the HIV or the hepatitis virus.
-If you go on to donate blood, plasma or platelets without reporting this risk situation, this could have dire consequences.
-The person who receives your blood product could contract HIV or the hepatitis virus.
+Say you've come into contact with contaminated blood.
+Or you've had sexual contact with somebody who has HIV or the hepatitis virus.
+If you go on to donate blood, plasma or platelets without reporting this risk situation, this could have dire consequences as the person receiving your blood product could contract HIV or the hepatitis virus themselves as a result.

 Be sure to report every risk situation!

-It really is of vital importance that you report every risk situation, to safeguard the patient receiving your blood product.
-You can report a risk situation through the medical questionnaire while talking to the doctor, or, after your donation, by disclosing risk situations.
+It is absolutely essential that you report every risk situation to safeguard the health of the patient receiving your blood product.
+You can report a risk situation in the medical questionnaire while talking to the doctor, or you can do so after your donation by disclosing risk situations.